opensvc/docs.opensvc.com/source/howto.getting.started.rst

         interface /dev/mapper/14f504e46494c45526967724d32682d553243692d4f336a4c:2 pid 23804 status UP, updated at Feb 19 20:59:55

-As everything is working as expected, we can authorize ``sles1`` node to joint the cluster using the ``unfreeze`` keyword :
+Everything is working as expected.
+We can now allow ``sles1`` node to take over the service using the ``unfreeze`` command:

 **On sles1 node**::

         sles1:/usr/local/cluster/conf # /usr/local/cluster/bin/service -A p26.opensvc.com unfreeze

-To deeply understand what happens, we query OpenHA service status at around 1 second interval :
+Querying the OpenHA service status at a ~1 second interval, we can see to status transitions:

 **On sles1 node**::